 The organization will poll citizens on their attitudes towards Russian society.
 The results of the surveys will be published on the organization’s website.

 Russia Crossborder Projects

-To continue a crossborder fellowship program for young Russian think tank analysts.
-The Warsaw-based Institute of Public Affairs will work with Russian partners to select 10 promising policy analysts, hold a two-day training in Moscow, bring the fellows on a week-long training and research visit to Poland, and produce and publish 10 policy papers on democracy issues.
+To continue a crossborder fellowship program for young Russian analysts.
+The organization will hold a trainings and publish research papers on democracy issues.

-The Prague-based Medium Orient Information Agency will conduct surveys on important social, economic and religious issues in Chechnya, Dagestan, Ingushetia, Kabardino-Balkaria and Karachaevo-Cherkessia.
+The organizations will conduct surveys on important social, economic and religious issues in southern Russia.
 The results will be compiled and published as a brochure.
-The Agency will also publish 20 articles each month on key developments in the region on its website.
+The organization will also publish 20 articles each month on key developments in the region on its website.

 To enhance the skills of young journalists in Russia's regions.
 The Foundation will conduct four training workshops for young journalists in the four regions of Russia.
 Topics to be addressed will include the role of journalists in a democratic society, basics of investigative journalism, and experience of media in transitioning societies, among others.

 To continue its civic education work in the volatile regions.
-Building on earlier projects promoting volunteerism among youth in the region, Slovene Philanthropy will prepare and distribute informational and training materials, conduct four trainings for 100 new civil society mentors, and train 1,000 student volunteers.
+Building on earlier projects promoting volunteerism among youth in the region the organization will prepare and distribute informational and training materials, conduct four trainings for 100 new civil society mentors, and train 1,000 student volunteers.

-To continue developing an environmental investigative journalism network in Russia.
-The Prague-based Transitions Online (TOL) will maintain and improve their website, conduct two three-day workshops in Russia's regions for a total of 24 journalists and civic leaders, and organize an online environmental journalism school for 20 participants.
+To continue developing an investigative journalism network in Russia.
+The organization will maintain and improve their website, conduct two three-day workshops in Russia's regions for a total of 24 journalists and civic leaders, and organize an online journalism school for 20 participants.

 Core Institute Grants